-As to the appearance and quality of the environment, most of the shopfronts in Fareham are attractive and well maintained, however, some would benefit from an uplift, for example, some shopfronts located within Secondary Shopping Area and Speciality Shopping Area.
-There are variety of sitting places, including benches in shaded areas across the centre.
+As to the appearance and quality of the environment, most of the shopfronts in Fareham are attractive and well maintained, however, some would benefit from an uplift, for example, some shopfronts located within Secondary Shopping Area.
+There is variety of sitting places, including benches in shaded areas across the centre.
 Unlike in other town centres, Fareham does not have designated sitting areas, public places and public open space or a park.
 However, there is a children playing area situated within eastern part of pedestrian area of West Street.
 The external environment is enhanced by young trees and plants.